 The clinical portion of the program takes 18 months to complete.
+This portion of the program includes all PTA didactic, laboratory and clinical coursework.
 Carroll's three clinical affiliations provide specific experiences at three different levels.

 You must provide your own transportation to each clinical site.
 While the program attempts to keep you close to home for at least two of the affiliations, travel may be up to ninety minutes.